WENY News Team

 Renata grew up in the Northern Tier, graduating from Towanda High School and getting her degree from Mansfield University in Broadcasting.
-Before she was hired at WENY-HD, she interned at the station, where she got valuable hands-on experience in reporting and news writing.
+Before she was hired at WENY, she interned at the station, where she got valuable hands-on experience in reporting and news writing.

 Anchor | Producer | Reporter